Maine Department of Agriculture, Conservation and Forestry - Bureau of Parks and Public Lands

 -Costs associated with improvements designed to service commercial use

-A pre-application inspection by Bureau staff must be completed before an application is submitted.
-Pre-application inspections must be requested no later than the close of business (5:00 PM) May 10, 2017, and completed before the grant application deadline.
+A pre-application site inspection by Bureau staff must be completed before an application is submitted.
+All projects must request a site pre-application inspection by close of business (5:00 PM) Wednesday, April 26, 2018.
+Program staff will contact applicants to schedule an inspection between May 1st and May 18th.
+Pre-application site inspections must be completed before the grant application deadline.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.